< Go to Full-size Strollers

 The Vista has the high score for ease of use with an 8 of 10, tying with the Editors' Choice UPPAbaby Cruz.

-The Vista earned a 7 of 10 in maneuverability, below the BOB Revolution Flex with a 9 of 10.
+The Vista earned a 7 of 10 in maneuverability, placing fifth in this metric.
+The BOB Revolution Flex, a jogging stroller, earned the top score with a 9.

 The Vista has shock-absorbing, no-flat, foam core rubber wheels with independent suspension between the front and rear.
+The front wheels swivel and can be locked in place for easier pushing over uneven terrain.
 The wheels are substantial in size with the front ones being 8.2" and the rear 11.3" which renders a very durable feel.
 The combination of the Vista's shocks, rubber wheels, and cozy seat padding, help create a more comfortable riding experience.

 The Vista earned an 8 of 10 in quality tying with the BOB Revolution Flex.